geekarist/tnpr/ARCHITECTURE.md

 Some UI components come from [Material Components](https://material.io/components?platform=android).

 Why?
-Material components are cross-platform, abundantly documented and commonly used.
+Material components are cross-platform, documented and commonly used.

 ## Language: `org.jetbrains`

 The app depends on this package that provides the Kotlin standard library (`kotlin.stdlib`) and the Coroutines library (`kotlinx.coroutines`).

-Coroutines are used to implement asynchronous operations like calls to web services.
+Coroutines are used to implement asynchronous operations like calling web services.

-Flows are used to implement asynchronous operations reperesented as streams, for example it allows to handle the user input in the Autosuggest screen.
+`Flow`s are used to implement asynchronous operations reperesented as streams, for example it allows to handle the user input in the Autosuggest screen.

 ## Runtime environment: `androidx`